-The hero ingredients in Mintasy are cocoa butter, coconut oil, and peppermint extract.
-The Ethique shampoo bar is safe for use on color-treated hair and is also soap-free and pH balanced.
+The hero ingredients in this solid shampoo bar Mintasy are cocoa butter, coconut oil, and peppermint extract.
+It is safe for use on color-treated hair and is also soap-free and pH balanced.
 It’s formulated with sodium coco-sulfate, which is a foaming agent made from fatty acids found in coconut oil—an alternative to using palm oil.

 The use of sulfates is something that divides people; while some like them because of the foaming effect, others don’t because they have been known to strip hair of natural oils and cause dryness—especially in curly hair, which dries faster than other hair types.
 However, it’s worth noting that all the ingredients that Ethique use are vegan, sustainably produced and sourced, and don’t contain palm oil or petrochemicals.
 This means that nothing is derived from petroleum.

 How to use the Ethique shampoo bar?

 If you're new to shampoo bars something to consider is that it's all about the adjustment process.
 If you want to ditch liquid shampoo and try a shampoo bar then it's worth noting after years of using a liquid shampoo that using a shampoo bar for the first time can be a little strange.
 After all, we're used to just squeezing a bottle and massing the product into hair.
 So, whilst doing things differently doesn't always come naturally, it's worth sticking with it as there are benefits.